 How many people have food allergies?

-- About 90% of food allergies are caused by tree nuts (almonds, walnuts, pecans, cashews, pistachios, etc.), peanuts, milk, eggs, fish, shellfish, wheat, and soy.
+- About 90% of food allergy reactions are caused by tree nuts (almonds, walnuts, pecans, cashews, pistachios, etc.), peanuts, milk, eggs, fish, shellfish, wheat, and soy.

 What about peanut allergies?

-- Nearly 20% of peanut allergies can be outgrown.
+- Around 20% of peanut allergies may be outgrown.

 It seems like more people have peanut allergies, why?